Vilksar/GeneticAlgNetControl/README.md

 ### Build

-The repository consists of a Visual Studio 2019 project.
+The repository consists of a Visual Studio 2022 project.
 You can download it to run or build the application yourself.
-You need to have [.NET Core 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1) installed on your computer in order to run it, or the corresponding SDK in order to also be able to build it.
+You need to have [.NET 6](https://dotnet.microsoft.com/download/dotnet/6.0) installed on your computer in order to run it, or the corresponding SDK in order to also be able to build it.

 ### Release